 Welfare of Subjects

 In the wild, many living things only eat once in many days.
 Some spiders have to use up a lot of silk just to get 1 prey.
 Be mindful that touching these subjects or stressing them may lead them to drop their precious prey and essential food for the week.

 Refrain from putting subjects in unnatural environments just to take a good photo.
-There are exceptions, so do exercise good judgement on this.
-If any subject is displaced from it's natural habitat due to your presence, it will be your obligation to return it to it's original position.
-Failure to do so may lead to death of the subject, especially those who rely only on their host plants for survival.
+There are exceptions, so do exercise good judgment on this.
+If any subject is displaced from its natural habitat due to your presence, it will be your obligation to return it to its original position.
+Failure to do so may lead to the death of the subject, especially those who rely only on their host plants for survival.
 A photo showing a different habitat from its original will also confuse biologists who are studying them, and the displacement can be easily exposed by experts.

-Refrain from collecting subjects home or away from their habitat for the sake of photography.
+Refrain from collecting subjects home or away from their habitat purely for the sake of photography.
 Some people do that to shoot in a studio environment.
-It also means almost certain death for the subjects unless you are a proficient caretaker of that species.
-The only exception to this is for specific scientific reasons, when you are an entomologist or working for one.
+It can mean certain death for the subjects unless you are a proficient caretaker of that species.
+The only exception to this is for specific scientific reasons when you are an entomologist or working for one.
 Many may wonder why entomologists need to collect and kill specimens.
 This has been explained in detail by Piotr Naskrecki in his blog post Involuntary Bioslaughter and Why a Spider is Dead, as well as in the Ask an Entomologist blog.

 - Artificially placing 2 or more subjects together

 - Exposing terrestrial subjects to water mass to create reflections and additional drama (e.g. terrestrial snails) – some subjects are not meant to be in water masses and can drown in the process

 - Forcing subjects into unnatural poses, sometimes using strings or wires to control the subjects like a puppet

 - Gluing or clamping subjects in place to stop them from moving